 First of all, human beings are born pure.
 Therefore, keep oneself purified is the most importnat thing one has to do in Shinto.

-When one is sincere, beauty, truth, and goodness expose themselves as they are the true nature of human being in Shintoism.
+When one is sincere, his/her beauty, truth, and goodness expose themselves as they are the true nature of human being in Shintoism.
 It is the way of Kami, the way of nature to be born beautiful, truthful, and such beings can’t be less than good.

 This way of thinking in Shinto gives people a total sense of security as if they were protected by Kami and it naturally cultivates authentic sensitivity, a sense of beauty and of the beautiful.

-Kegare – Impurity
+Kegare (Impurity) – Shinto Beliefs

 In Shinto, the ideas closest to the western notion of evil are pollution and impurity, which is called “Kegare” in Japanese and these are addressed through rituals of purification.

 “Kegare” doesn’t only refer to a stain or uncleanliness but also energy-less state.
-For instance, people assume the death as “Kegare” it’s because someone’s death influence others who loved the passed one and they tend to have less energy for their loss.
+For instance, people assume the death as “Kegare”.
+It’s because someone’s death influence others who loved the passed one and they tend to have less energy for their loss.

 Also, suffering is not regarded as a form of punishment for human behavior, but, rather, as a natural element of human experience.